 5Are there any sounds that are hard to pronounce?

 Oh dear, what an understatement this is.
 Of course, if your language involves a lot of chhhhh sounds and rolling of the letters, then you’ll be a natural at this.
 If not, then you’re really going to have to practice.
-I’m a Brit with no language skills and no rolling letters and it took me 6 months just to pronounce words such as ‘Scheveningen‘ and ‘Groningen‘ properly (EDITORS NOTE: It’s still really a bit off Emma, just like a Dutchman that tries to pronounce Plymouth).
+I’m a Brit with no language skills and no rolling letters and it took me six months just to pronounce words such as ‘Scheveningen‘ and ‘Groningen‘ properly (EDITORS NOTE: It’s still really a bit off, Emma, just like a Dutchman that tries to pronounce Plymouth).

 Sounds gross but the best way to practice is to try to bring some phlegm into the back of your throat and draw it in as if you were going to spit it out and then say the word.
 It sounds awful, but you’ll soon get used to how to say it naturally (without sounding all weird and phlegmy).

 Watch this video and get to grips with the G. Then practice.
-(In the confines of your own home of course). 😉
+(In the confines of your own home, of course).

 6Do Dutch people speak English?